Bio

 (2025).

-Monetary and Financial Spillovers: New Historical Evidence from Germany.
+Monetary and Financial Spillovers: New Historical Evidence from Germany (opens in new tab).

 NBER Working Paper 30485.